jobteaser/job_tomate/README.md

 - [Alert|JIRA] send an email if an issue makes more than 2 returns to "In Dev" status after review or functional review
 - [Automate|Git+Github] on a deploy, generate a beautiful release note
 - [Automate|JIRA+Github] issue in functional review and GO from product and tests are green => merge in develop
-- [Automate|Slack] Send the maintenance to-do list to whoever is in charge.
+- [Automate|Slack+Google Calendar] Send the maintenance to-do list to whoever is in charge.

 ## Implementation